Exalted (role-playing game): Getimian Exalted (Chosen from Discarded Destinies)

-The Getimian Exalted are heroes who could have changed the world, but instead were never born.
-The rogue Sidereal Exalt Rakan Thulio has rediscovered their Exaltations, and brought them into the world again to serve in his War Against Heaven.
-The Getimian Exalted have Essence split into two pools, but unlike the other Exalted types, their charms interact with their separate pools in different ways: Some of their charms can only be powered by one or the other, or cause different effects depending on which one is used.
+The Getimian Exalted have Essence split into two pools: Still and Flowing, and unlike the other Exalted types, their Charms interact with their separate pools in different ways: Some of their Charms can only be powered by one or the other, or cause different effects depending on which one is used.
+Their magic often involves forms of spatial manipulation, internal and external alchemy, and bringing into reality aspects of their Origin.